microsoft/sqldev/_includes/partials/go/az-crudunix.md

 )

-// Replace with your own connection parameters var server = "localhost" var port = 1433 var user = "sa" var password = "your_password"
+// Replace with your own connection parameters var server = "your_server.database.windows.net" var user = "your_user"
+var password = "your_password"
+var database = "your_database"

 var db *sql.DB